 Finally, note that on some sheath dresses you may have to rip your vents for the skirt — if there’s a little X sewn into the bottom of the vent, that probably isn’t supposed to be there.

-Readers, what are you looking for in a sheath dress these days — what makes the best dress for work in 2019 in your eyes?
+Readers, what are you looking for in a sheath dress these days — what makes the best dress for work in your eyes?
 Which styles and brands do you wear the most?

 - Hall of Famers (specific styles that have stood the test of time): Theory, BOSS, Tahari, Lands’ End, Black Halo, Of Mercer, M.M.LaFleur